yannhn/etch-a-sketch/README.md

 # etch-a-sketch

 Coded a small etch-a-sketch game as part of the Odin Project Curriculum.
-Used bootstrap to style the ui.

 ## Used technology